Aquilesorei/pyapu/README.md

 - Local/air-gapped (Ollama, custom endpoints)
 - Lightweight deps, pluggable architecture
 - Production-ready: caching, batch/async, verification
+- LangChain/LlamaIndex integration for RAG pipelines

 **Not a fit:**

-- Agents, tools, autonomous workflows
+- Complex multi-step agents or autonomous workflows
-- RAG / vector search
-- Multi-step reasoning chains
+- Vector search / embedding pipelines (use with LlamaIndex instead)
-- Full LLM app frameworks → use LangChain
+- Full LLM orchestration framework → combine with LangChain

 > **TL;DR**: strutex turns messy documents into trustworthy structured data.
+Use it standalone or plugged into your RAG stack.

 ---